InvertGames/uFrame.Documentation/pages/classes/scenestate.md

 # SceneState Enum

-_SceneState_ values are used in `SceneLoaderEvent` to define current state that the scene is in.
+_SceneState_ values are used with `SceneLoaderEvent` to define current state that the scene is in.

 _SceneState_ values: